HabanaAI/Snapshot_For_Debug/README.md

 $ python3 demo_bert.py --command finetuning --model_variant large --data_type bf16 --test_set mrpc --dataset_path /software/data/tf/data/bert/MRPC 2>&1 | tee ~/hlogs/bert_large_finetuning_bf16_mrpc_1_card.txt
 ```

 Now, to gather all aspects of the training run, including the model training Python code, the datasets and training output directories, run the `gather_info_docker.py` snapshot script as follows.
-Let's assume that the user has some BERT checkpoints data stored in "/software/data/bert_checkpoints" in the container, that needs to be included in the packaged artifacts.
+Let's assume that the user has some BERT checkpoints data stored in `/software/data/bert_checkpoints` in the container, that needs to be included in the packaged artifacts.

 A couple of important notes:

-- Please make sure that the directory specified for the **--outdir** option is mapped from the host system to the docker container
+- Please make sure that the directory specified for the **`--outdir`** option is mapped from the host system to the docker container
-- Please make sure that $HOME/.bash_history exists in the container shell, and if it doesn't, run "history -a" before invoking `gather_info_docker.py` so that it can correctly capture the training command-line invoked in the container shell
+- Please make sure that **`$HOME/.bash_history`** exists in the container shell, and if it doesn't, run `history -a` before invoking `gather_info_docker.py` so that it can correctly capture the training command-line invoked in the container shell

 ```bash
 $ cd /path/to/Snapshot_For_Debug/src